-Kansas City Power & Light Company (the "Company"), KC Merger Sub, Inc. ("Sub"), Utilicorp United Inc. (the "Merger Partner") and KC United Corp. have entered into an Amended and Restated Agreement and Plan of Merger dated as of January 19, 1996, as amended and restated as of May 20, 1996 (the "Agreement"), pursuant to which (i) Sub will merge with and into Merger Partner, with the Merger Partner surviving (the "UCU Merger"), and (ii) immediately thereafter, the surviving corporation in the UCU Merger will merge with and into the Company, with the Company surviving (together with the UCU Merger, the "Mergers").
-In the Mergers, (a) each issued and outstanding share of common stock, par value \$1.00 per share, of the Merger Partner (the "Merger Partner Shares"), (other than the Merger Partner Shares owned by the Merger Partner or by any wholly-owned subsidiary of the Merger Partner, or by the Company, all of which shall be canceled and retired) will be converted into the right to receive 1.0 share (the "Exchange Ratio") of the Company's common stock, without par value (the "Company Shares"), and (b) each issued and outstanding share of the Company Shares shall remain outstanding.
-The Mergers are expected to be considered by the shareholders of the Company and the Merger Partner at separate shareholder's meetings in August 1996.
+Kansas City Power & Light Company (the "Company"), KC Merger Sub, Inc. ("Sub"), UtiliCorp United Inc. (the "Merger Partner") and KC United Corp. have entered into an Amended and Restated Agreement and Plan of Merger dated as of January 19, 1996, as amended and restated as of May 20, 1996 (the "Agreement"), pursuant to which (i) Sub will merge with and into Merger Partner, with the Merger Partner surviving (the "UCU Merger"), and (ii) immediately thereafter, the surviving corporation in the UCU Merger will merge with and into the Company, with the Company surviving (together with the UCU Merger, the "Mergers").
+In the Mergers, (a) each issued and outstanding share of common stock, par value \$1.00 per share, of the Merger Partner (the "Merger Partner or by any wholly-owned subsidiary of the Merger Partner, or by the Company, all of which shall be canceled and retired) will be converted into the right to receive 1.0 share (the "Exchange Ratio") of the Company's common stock, without par value (the "Company Shares"), and (b) each issued and outstanding share of the Company Shares shall remain outstanding.
+The Merger Partner at separate shareholder's meetings in August 1996.